 Theoretically, starving yourself does help you lose weight.
-If you deprive your body of calories by eating food, it will start to use the sources stored in your body, eventually using up the fat stores.
+If you deprive your body of calories by not eating food, it will start to use the sources stored in your body, eventually using up the fat stores.

 Theoretically, your weight follows the following equation:

 Weight Loss = Calories Burned – Calories Consumed